 The gravitation of matter towards matter, by ways inconceivable to me, is not only a demonstration that God can, if he pleases, put into bodies powers and ways of operation, above what can be derived from our idea of body, or can be explained by what we know of matter, but also an unquestionable and every where visible instance, that he has done so.
 (Second Reply to the Bishop of Worcester, 1699, The Works of John Locke, Vol. IV, p.
 467)

-The phenomenon of gravity—as explained by “Mr. Newton's incomparable book”(ibid.)—has apparently led Locke to abandon the contact action proviso and to attribute to matter the power of acting distantly, even though the process by which such interactions could occur is so obscure that he is driven to invoking superaddition.
-(Or at least, so goes the prevailing interpretation; not all commentators agree, as indicated in a subsequent section.)
+The phenomenon of gravity—as explained by “Mr. Newton’s incomparable book”(ibid.)—has apparently led Locke to abandon the contact action proviso and to attribute to matter the power of acting distantly, even though the process by which such interactions could occur is so obscure that he is driven to invoking superaddition.
+This is the prevailing interpretation of Locke (given by Leibniz for one, who targeted Locke for it in Against Barbaric Physics), though not all commentators agree, as indicated in a subsequent section.

 Another Idea we have of Body, is the power of communication of Motion by impulse; and of our Souls, the power of exciting of Motion by Thought….
 But if here again we enquire how this is done, we are equally in the dark.
 For in the communication of Motion by impulse, wherein as much Motion is lost to one Body, as is got to the other, which is the ordinariest case, we can have no other conception, but of the passing of Motion out of one Body into another; which, I think, is as obscure and unconceivable, as how our Minds move or stop our Bodies by Thought….The increase of Motion by impulse, which is observed or believed sometimes to happen, is yet harder to be understood.
 We have by daily experience clear evidence of Motion produced both by impulse, and by thought; but the manner how, hardly comes within our comprehension; we are equally at a loss in both.
 (E II.xxiii.28, p.
 311)